python-trio/trio-amqp/docs/api.rst

 API
 ===

-.. module:: asyncamqp
+.. module:: async_amqp
-    :synopsis: public asyncamqp API
+    :synopsis: public async_amqp API

 Basics
 ------

-There are two principal objects when using asyncamqp:
+There are two principal objects when using async_amqp:

- * The protocol object, used to begin a connection to asyncamqp,
+ * The protocol object, used to begin a connection to async_amqp,
  * The channel object, used when creating a new channel to effectively use an AMQP channel.